South Island surface volcanism: Oamaru

 Small sub-alkaline basalt to basaltic andesite Surtseyan volcanoes on the submerged continental shelf formed what was historically termed the Waiareka-Deborah volcanic group and now called the Waiareka-Deborah volcanic field in the area around Oamaru around 35 to 30 million years ago.
 A monogenetic volcanic field of more alkaline composition eruptives, with stronger surface features, as they are younger, extends north of Dunedin overlapping the southern Waiareka-Deborah volcanic field, and these volcanoes have now been characterised to be part of the Dunedin volcanic group.

 Southern Alps

-The Alpine Dyke Swarm of volcanic intusion took place about 25 million years ago and is located near Lake Wanaka in the Southern Alps.
+The Alpine Dyke Swarm of volcanic intusion took place about 25 million years ago and is located near Lake Wānaka in the Southern Alps.

 Dunedin

-The Dunedin Volcano formed during the Miocene, beginning with basaltic eruptions on the Otago Peninsula is the largest volcano in the large Dunedin volcanic group.
+The Dunedin Volcano formed during the Miocene, beginning with basaltic eruptions on the Otago Peninsula, is the largest volcano in the large Dunedin volcanic group.
 Large central-vent structures formed, and then large domes, with seawater interacting explosively with erupting submarine magma.